-The Swamp's worst foreign policy nightmare: Kurdish militants ally with Damascus -- Sott.net
+The Swamp's Worst Foreign Policy Nightmare: Kurdish Militants Ally With Damascus -- Sott.net

 Author Patrick Henningsen is an American writer and global affairs analyst and founder of independent news and analysis site 21st Century Wire, and is host of the SUNDAY WIRE weekly radio show broadcast globally over the Alternate Current Radio Network (ACR).
 He has written for a number of international publications and has done extensive on-the-ground reporting in the Middle East including work in Syria and Iraq.

-Comment: Only briefly mentioned is the tireless efforts of Russia, both military and diplomatic, to bring about a just conclusion to the tragedy the West created in Syria.
+Comment: Only briefly mentioned are the tireless efforts of Russia, both military and diplomatic, to bring about a just conclusion to the tragedy the West created in Syria.

 The Kurds make a deal with Damascus: Trump's checkmate in Syria